freeCodeCamp/freeCodeCamp/guide/english/html/attributes/input/index.md

 title: Input
 ---
 ## Input
-The HTML `<input>` tag is used within a form to declare an input element.
+The HTML `<input>` tag is used within a `<form>` element to declare an input element.
-It allows the user to enter data.
+It allows the user to enter data, and can vary in many ways.

 ## Example
 ```html